kvarv/LightBus/readme.md

 **LightBus** is a lightweight in-process bus, which pretty much makes it an implementation of the mediator pattern.
 It is insipired by [NServiceBus](http://www.particular.net/).

-Typical use case is server side behind a service interface like WCF, ASP.NET Web Api, Nancy, ServiceStack etc. This is not an Event Aggregator.
+Typical use case is server side behind a service interface like ASP.NET Web Api, ASP.NET MVC, Nancy, ServiceStack, WCF etc.

+Handlers are created every time a message is sent.
+Because of this, **LightBus** is not useful as an Event Aggregator.

 ##Define a command
 ```csharp